otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

 spreadsheet or word processor.
 However, we can examine the contents of the set of files in the terminal (the ```less``` command may be of use).

-    • You should see multiple different lines with different encodings.
+    • You should see multiple different lines in each file: some starting with @, lines that only have +, lines with nucleotides (e.g. A, C, G, T), and lines with weird combinations of other ascii characters.

     • How does the FASTQ file format work?